Lorandil/Cross-Development-for-TinyJoypad/README.md

 After some reflection I decided to try using the `<Adafruit_SSD1306>` library, which is available for many micro controllers (including several Arduinos).
 And it worked - the Adafruit library supports direct access to the video buffer.
 Instead of writing a rendered byte directly to the display (as it is done on the ATtiny), the rendered data is stored in the video buffer and displayed when the buffer is complete.

-Even sound output is possible (at least on Arduino UNO, Leonardo and Mega 2560, for other micro controllers a different port might be required).
+Even sound output is possible!

-## Advantages of using a more resourceful micro controller
+## Advantages of Using a More Resourceful Micro Controller
 * Serial debugging (by 'Serial.print()') is possible
-* On newer micro controllers and with Arduino IDE 2.0 even live debugging using breakpoints should be possible
+* On newer micro controllers like the Arduino Zero and with Arduino IDE 2.0 even live debugging using breakpoints is possible!
 * Faster turn-around-cycles, because no cables need to be unplugged/plugged and no fiddling with modules or even chips is necessary
 * More memory to get things working - before optimizing for flash and RAM size (reducing readability)